Mead School District

-Mead School District No. 354 was a public School district serving Mead and North Spokane communities for over 100 years.
+Mead School District No. 354 is a public School district serving Mead and North Spokane communities for over 100 years.
 Over 10,000 students attend the 18 schools in the district which consists of two high schools, an alternative high school, a STEM academy, three middle schools, ten elementary schools, and the Mead Education Partnership Program at Five Mile Prairie School House.
-The Superintendent of the Mead School District was Shawn Woodward, who took office on July 1, 2019, replacing the retiring Dr. Tom Rockefeller who had been superintendent since 2006.
+The Superintendent of the Mead School District is Travis Hanson.

+The district includes the census-designated places of Mead, Country Homes, Fairwood, and Green Bluff.
+It also includes portions of Spokane and Town and Country.

 Schools

 High schools

 The Mead School District's newest high school, Mt.
 Spokane High School, built in 1997.